YouYue123/iOS-Adhoc-Distribution/README.md

   WEB_URL: 'https://sample-ios-distribution.au-syd.mybluemix.net'
 }
 ```
-3. replace the ipa and mainfest file in folder APP/
+3.replace the ipa and mainfest file in folder APP/
 ## Issue
 Feel free to give PR and issue comment